binury/Toes.ChalkPlusPlus/README.md

 ## Usage

-`Y` is the default hotkey and is changeable
+`Y` is the default hotkey and is changeable.
+While using Chalk++, the trees and benches on cavasses are made invisible and intangible.

 ### Modes
 - Checkerboard (Half) dithering
 - Dotted (1/9th) dithering
 - Masking (freehand drawing)
 - Fill

 ### Controls
 0. Equip a chalk to activate Chalk++